How it Works

 Download the app, scan your license and credit or debit card, and take a selfie.
 Approval takes less than five minutes.
 Sign up is free, but we do a $50 hold to verify funds (it drops off in a few business days).

 Use the app to see available cars nearby.
 Book up to 30 minutes in advance, or just walk up to a car on the street.
 If the windshield light is green, it’s up for grabs.

 4 Hit the Road

 No key!
-Just put your foot on the break and push the “Power” button and drive.
+Just put your foot on the brake and push the “Power” button and drive.
 You can go anywhere in the U.S. for as short or long as you want.
-Make a stopover by choosing “Park and Come Back” to get out of the car without giving it up.
+Make a stopover by choosing “Stopover” to get out of the car without giving it up.

 5 Park Easily